 Best dog odor eliminator for the car

 Up there as one of the best dog odor eliminators for the car on Amazon is Zero Odor Spray But household products baking soda, and white vinegar are also highly recommended by dog owners and animal care organizations.
 Naturally, these ingredients remove unpleasant dog smells by absorbing the nasty, stinking molecules out of the car.
 Use a baking soda paste or a white vinegar spray.

 - To make the paste, use 3 parts baking soda to one part water (e.g. 75g to 25ml water).

-- Id using white vinegar solution, mix equal parts vinegar and water in to a spray bottle and dampen upholstery
+- If using white vinegar solution, mix equal parts vinegar and water into a spray bottle and dampen upholstery

 - Mop up with a microfibre cloth

 - Allow to dry and then vacuum any residue, repeat over a few days for stubborn odors.